mbelarbi/bash_training/part6_strings_and special_characters.md

 		echo "you can vote"
     fi

-In the 1st example, bash will try to do a redirect, i.e redirect age to a fiel called 18, to tell bash we want to evaluate the arithmetic expression of greater than, we need doubel brackets `((  ))`.
+In the 1st example, bash will try to do a redirect, i.e redirect age to a file called 18.
+To tell bash we want to evaluate the arithmetic expression of 'greater than', we need double brackets `((  ))`.
 Alternatively we can use the `-gt` (greater than) notation:

 	if [ age -gt 18 ]; then
 		echo "you can vote"